Call-for-Code/Solution-Starter-Kit-Disasters-2020/README.md

 1. [Import into Watson Assistant](https://cloud.ibm.com/docs/assistant?topic=assistant-skill-dialog-add) the dialog skill (i.e., `flood.json`)
 1. Open the assistant settings and click **API Details** and take note of the service credentials and the assistant ID

 ### 2. Generate an API Key from the HERE Developer Portal

 The application makes use of the HERE Location Services for maps, searching, and routing.
 To access these services an API Key is required.
 Follow the instructions outlined in the HERE Developer Portal to [generate an API Key](https://developer.here.com/documentation/authentication/dev_guide/topics/api-key-credentials.html).

-### 3. Deploy to IBM Cloud
+### 3. Run the server

-To configure and deploy the server application to the IBM Cloud:
+1. Go into the `starter-kit/server-app` directory of the cloned repo
+1. Copy the `.env.example` file and create a file called `.env`

-1. Edit the `ibm-credentials.env` and update the API Key and URL for the Watson Assistant
+1. Edit the `.env` file and update the `ASSISTANT_URL`, `ASSISTANT_ID`, and `ASSISTANT_IAM_APIKEY` for the Watson Assistant
+1. Edit the value of **name** in `manifest.yml` to your desired application name (e.g., _my-app-name_)
 1. From a terminal run
-    1. Change to the `SolutionStarterKitDisastersServer` directory
+    1. Change to the `starter-kit/server-app` directory of the cloned repo
+    1. Install the dependencies: `npm install`
+1. Launch the server application locally or deploy to IBM Cloud:
+    - To run locally:
+        1. Start the application: `npm start`
+        1. The server can be accessed at http://localhost:3000
+    - To deploy to IBM Cloud:
         1. Log in to your IBM Cloud account: `ibmcloud login`
         1. Target a Cloud Foundry org and space: `ibmcloud target --cf`
-    1. Push the app to IBM Cloud: `ibmcloud cf push`
+        1. Push the app to IBM Cloud: `ibmcloud app push`

-The server can be accessed at the URL listed in the output
+        1. The server can be accessed at your app name URL: https://my-app-name

 ### 4. Run the mobile application